Skip to main content

 Hazy IPA nutrition facts

 The calories in a Hazy IPA, like any craft beer, largely come from carbohydrates and alcohol generated during brewing and fermentation.
 Early in the brewing process, we mix hot water and grains (a step called mashing) to extract sugars that yeast will devour during fermentation to create, among other things, alcohol.
-The yeast, though, leave behind some sugars they can’t break down — carbs toward the finished beer.
+The yeast, though, leave behind some sugars they can’t break down—carbs toward the finished beer.

 So the nutrition facts of a Hazy IPA depend on recipe design, namely the target alcohol content and how “fermentable” the grains are, i.e., can the yeast eat everything during fermentation?
-At 6.7% ABV, Hazy Little Thing has 214 calories per 12-ounce can.
+Hazy Little Thing has 214 calories per 12-ounce can.
 Swing over to Summer Break, with its lower 4.6% ABV, and that 12-ounce can has a modest 143 calories.

 Choose your Hazy IPA